 Although the puttanesca recipe has the infamous reputation of being the pasta prostitutes made for their lovers, the name refers more to an Italian idiomatic expression.
 A “puttanata” is something stupidly easy to do, a mistake you did, or something it took you no effort to achieve.

-Apparently, the authentic puttanesca recipe was conceived by a tired and hungry group of friends.
-After a long dolce-vita night, they craved pasta but had nothing in the fridge or pantry except for spaghetti, tomato passata, olives, and anchovies – which they put together.
+Apparently, the authentic puttanesca sauce recipe was conceived by a tired and hungry group of friends.
+After a long dolce-vita night, they craved pasta but had nothing in the fridge or pantry except for common pantry ingredients like spaghetti, tomato passata, olives, and anchovies – which they put together.
 They’re cooking experiment gave a fantastic result with no effort and just a few ingredients, so they named it pasta puttanesca.

 We should thank those vagabonds: if it wasn’t for all that wine, innumerable shots of limoncello, and a never-ending night, we wouldn’t have the delicious puttanesca recipe.